go-bongo/bongo/README.md

 }
 ```

+### Note on Encryption
+If you have an encrypted field that is a pointer to a `struct`, you need to make sure that field is instantiated on any model you are saving to the database.
+Otherwise the encrypted string will end up as "null" and the marshaler will have issues trying to marshal that back into a struct.

 ### Indexing

 You can use tags to ensure indeces on your collections.
 The mere presence of an `index` tag will cause Bongo to ensure an index on that field when your model is registered.
 If you also have the "unique" tag, it will be a unique index.